Penthouse (magazine): Pictorial style

-The magazine's pictorials offered more sexually explicit content than was commonly seen in most openly sold men's magazines of the era; it was the first to show female pubic hair, followed by full-frontal nudity and then the exposed vulva and anus.
-Penthouse has also, over the years, featured a number of authorized and unauthorized photos of celebrities such as Madonna and Vanessa Williams.
+The magazine's pictorials offered more sexually explicit content than what was commonly seen in most openly sold men's magazines of the era.
+It was the first to show female pubic hair, followed by full-frontal nudity, and eventually, the exposed vulva and anus.
+Penthouse has also featured a number of authorized and unauthorized photos of celebrities, such as Madonna and Vanessa Williams.
 In both cases, the photos were taken earlier in their careers and sold to Penthouse only after Madonna and Williams became famous.
-In the late 1990s, as poor business decisions were made and publishing control was gradually slipping away from Guccione, in a desperate attempt to boost sales,the magazine began to show more "fetish" content such as urination, bondage and "facials".
-Thus began the downward spiral of the magazine.
-Gone was the artistic and unique, soft focus lens erotic photography and the investigative journalism that brought the magazine to success and respect.
-Prominent companies no longer wanted their products featured in Penthouse and quickly had their advertising removed.